Chiang Mai to Luang Prabang Bike Tour

 Day 6: Chiang Saen

-We head out after breakfast and see the spectacular Wats and later visit the Hall of Opium.
+We head out after breakfast, see the spectacular Wats and later visit the Hall of Opium.

 The Royal Project and Doi Tung Development Project have spent years battling the trade of opium and its social repercussions.
-The Hall of Opium was built to educate people about the dangers of drug abuse and also traces the history from its first use 5,000 years.
+The Hall of Opium was built to educate people about the dangers of drug abuse and also traces its history from its first use 5,000 years ago.

 Day 7: Chiang Khong

 This is the last day for soaking in Thailand’s local life.
 We start early to utilize the full day.
 With the rich silted land by the Mekong River, a bike ride means that you tend to be surrounded by shades of green.
 There is agricultural land as far as your eyes can see.
 Ride past fruit orchards, paddy fields, and banana plantations and arrive at Chiang Khong.